 However, there are a number of potentially calamitous pitfalls to navigate along the way.
 Some of these could lead to whole new kinds of digital dystopia.

 At the end of 2018, Future Agenda undertook a major project exploring the Future of Digital Identity.
 With the generous support of Mastercard, the Future Agenda team ran a series of expert workshops in different locations around the world that explored the key factors that are likely to shape the future of digital identity.
 The programme began with an initial perspective as a provocation.
 Participants in the workshops then gave us new, more fully formed, insights which were in turn explored further during one-to-one interviews with major stakeholders and thinkers in the space.

-We are proud to launch the report of the findings of that work.
-A summarised version can also be found here.
 We would like to extend our sincerest thanks to all of those who contributed to the programme.

 As always, we consider our reports to be the start point for further conversations, and would welcome further input.
 If you would like to join the conversation, you can join our LinkedIn Group here.
 If you have any further questions or would like to have a conversation about how your organisation can best make use of our respond to the implications of the Future of Digital Identity please contact one of

 James Alexander https://uk.linkedin.com/pub/james-alexander/0/747/617